 In the beginning, the tightly closed cone was all that I was allowed to see.
 After a day or two, two fragile looking pale yellow blossoms appeared.
 Several days later, a tightly closed leaf emerged, standing tall and straight.
 A week or so later, a tightly closed leaf emerged standing close to a now reddish pinecone ginger.
 After weeks, an abundance of leaves that seemed to be designed to wave in the breeze and cool the land emerged.
 Some leaves add a splash of color as they are variegated.
 Lush abundant leaves that rustle in the evening remind us of the need to luxuriate in the calm of nature.

 - They are mainly tropical plants which grow well in zone 8 but are also said to grow in zones 9-11.
 (I would investigate before trying to grow them in colder zones.)

 - They grow from 4-7 feet in height.

 - They form 'pinecones' which bloom and then produce leaves.

 - The cones can be a pale green and then turn to a red hue.

 - They make lush, tropical growth for enhancing your landscape.

 This morning I gently squeezed the liquid from a cone.
 I emptied it on my hair, rubbed it around as if using shampoo, and then rinsed.
-It can be left on your hair if desired.
+It can be left in your hair if desired.
 My hair feels as clean as if I had used shampoo.
-Perhaps it is even a bit cleaner as I did not need to worry about any residue being left behind on my hair.
+Perhaps it is even a bit cleaner, as I did not need to worry about any residue being left behind on my hair.

 © 2012 Patricia Scott